textileio/community/docs/powergate/localnet.md

 # Filecoin Localnet

+We built a `localnet` to enhance app development, testing, and continuous integration scenarios.

-Having a fully synced [Lotus](https://lotu.sh/) node can take a considerable amount of time and effort to maintain.
-The required effort is normal on live blockchain networks, but isn't ideal in some scenarios.
-Scenarios such as application development, testing, and continuous integration can be enhanced by having access to Lotus nodes and APIs that don't require connection to the live network.
-For those cases, we have built the `localnet`.
+Having a fully synced [Lotus](https://lotu.sh/) node can take considerable time and effort to maintain.
+The required effort is normal on live blockchain networks but isn't ideal in some scenarios.

-**Speed**
+## Localnet Features

+**Quick start up**

-The localnet is tuned for speed.
-After you have the docker instances installed, starting the localnet should take under a minute and storing a file in a new deal should take about a minute with the default settings and faster with custom settings.
+Starting the localnet should take under a minute after the docker instances have been installed.
+Storing a file in a new deal should take about a minute with the default settings and faster with custom settings.

 The localnet runs a local localnet with a _mock_ sector-builder.
-This enables fast deployment of a _development Filecoin network_ containing miners with mocked sealing but the rest of the network logic remaining the same as that of the production Filecoin network.
+This enables fast deployment of a _development Filecoin network_ containing miners with mocked sealing but the rest of the network logic remains the same as the production Filecoin network.
 The miners are configured to accept and store all incoming deals.

 **Configurable**

-Depending on your use case you can change settings such as block generation speed and sector sizes.
-For CI environments you may set block production speeds to the order of _~100ms_ and disable `--bigsectors`.
+You can change settings such as block generation speed and sector sizes.

+For CI environments, you may set block production speeds to the order of _~100ms_ and disable `--bigsectors`.
 This localnet setup would be optimized for minimum CPU usage and very fast chain progress, which can confirm deals in seconds.

 If you require more realistic scenarios (e.g. during product demos), you can change to block production speed to _~1s_ and enable `--bigsectors`.
-This would progress deal slow enough that you can observe updates in the status of confirmed deals at the rate of _~1 minute_ and also store larger files if required.
+This would progress deals slow enough that you can observe updates in the status of confirmed deals at the rate of _~1 minute_ and also store larger files if required.

 !!!Warning
     Not using `--bigsectors` will limit you to storing files of around 700 bytes and deals will complete in 30-60 seconds.
 Using `--bigsectors` will allow you to store files anywhere from 1Mb to 400Mb, but deals will complete in 3-4 minutes.
 Be sure to choose the value that makes sense for your development scenario.

 **Production compatible storage**

-The localnet is designed so that you can build and test your system quickly but function the exact same way as the production Filecoin network, except faster and entirely local.
-The localnet supports both 2KiB and 512MiB sectors, and the speed of block production is configurable.
+The localnet is designed to function the same way as the production Filecoin network, except faster and entirely local.

+The localnet supports both 2KiB and 512MiB sectors and the speed of block production is configurable.
 For advanced features, refer to the [localnet Readme](https://github.com/textileio/lotus-devnet).

 ## Localnet Miners

-Miners are generated deterministically when you start the localnet.
+Localnet generates miners deterministically when it's started.

 If you run the localnet with a single miner, the miner's address will be `t01000`.
 If you start the localnet with two miners, the addresses will be `t01000` and `t01001`.
 And so on.

-When running the localnet within the Powergate, you can also fetch miner details from the miner API endpoints and CLI.
+When running the localnet in Powergate, you can also fetch miner details from the miner API or CLI.

 ## Getting Started

-There are a few resources you'll need before you start running any nodes.
+There are a few resources you'll need before you start running any nodes:

 - [Docker Desktop](https://www.docker.com/products/docker-desktop).
 In the examples below, you'll run node instances using local Docker containers.
-You can do the same with any Docker enabled system, but to get started we recommend Docker Desktop and the default configurations we provide.
+You can do the same with any Docker-enabled system but to get started, we recommend Docker Desktop and the default configurations provided.
 - [Powergate](https://github.com/textileio/powergate).
 If you run the localnet as part of the Powergate, you should get the latest version of the Powergate source code.
 - [Golang](https://golang.org/).
 Building the Powergate CLI from code requires that you can run commands with Go.
-Other sections of the tutorials below don't have any Go requirement.
+Other sections of the tutorials below don't require Go.

 ## Localnet with Powergate

-If you're interested in running Powergate to experiment with the CLI or APIs, the fastest way is to replace the Lotus client dependency with a running localnet.
+The fastest way to experiment with the Powergate CLI or API is to replace the Lotus client dependency with a running localnet.

 This will run the Powergate on a Lotus client connected to an embedded network of miners.

 ### Installation

-You can run a localnet setup by using a Powergate release or by using Powergate source code.
+You can run localnet with a Powergate release or Powergate source code.

 #### Download a release